You are currently viewing National PIZZA Day

 Ingredients

-• cup 00 flour all-purpose can be substituted
+• cup 00 flour decrease amount to 1½ cups if using all-purpose

 • ¾ cup warm water